CodringherAndFenn/CodringherAndFenn/README.md

 &nbsp;

-A vertical slice for a possible RPG dwarven product made by me and my team, in our 4 man company.
+A vertical slice for a possible RPG dwarven product made by me and my team, in our 4 man company. auleo fetelor e si inger si dracusor

 ###
 <div align="center">